 To use the calculator simply enter your details including the desired amount of weight you wish to lose and the time-frame (in days) in which you would like to lose that excess weight - (You can also use the calculator to plan weight gain.)
 For your convenience the calculator converts pounds to kilos, inches to centimeters, and vice versa.
 Or you can convert between Pounds Kilograms and Stones.

-Daniel Murray has provided Disabled World with an excellent article containing useful advice and information on how to lose fat fast, you can read his article here.
+Disabled World also provides an excellent article containing useful advice and information on how to lose fat fast.

 People of all ages who are generally inactive can improve their health and well-being by becoming active with moderate intensity on a regular basis.

 - You need to burn around 3500 calories to lose one pound of weight